HYPR Affirm: Overview

 - The selected Verified Outcome is Redirect to Device Manager to register a new login method

-- Identity Verification has been selected as a verification step AND you are not using an Advanced Customization to retrieve identity data from an external data source
+- Document and Biometric Verification has been selected as a verification step AND you are not using an Advanced Customization to retrieve identity data from an external data source

 If one of those two scenarios applies, then you will select the application during the configuration of the Affirm verification flow.